sarafrandsen/week-5-group-project/README.md

 MIT License

-Copyright (c) 2017 Sara Frandzen, Keely Silva-Glenn, Renee Mei, Lawrence Eby All Rights Reserved.
+Copyright (c) 2017 Sara Frandsen, Keely Silva-Glenn, Renee Mei, Lawrence Eby All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy